leaninnovationlabs/dmcp/docs/manual/configure-datasources.md

 # Configure DataSources

-DataSources are the foundation of DBMCP - they define the connections to your databases.
+DataSources are the foundation of DMCP - they define the connections to your databases.
 This guide will walk you through configuring various types of database connections.

 ## Overview

-A DataSource in DBMCP contains:
+A DataSource in DMCP contains:
 - **Connection Information**: Host, port, database name, credentials
 - **Database Type**: PostgreSQL, MySQL, Databricks or SQLite (more coming soon)
 - **Security Settings**: SSL configuration, connection pooling